 - Cherry eye (rolling out of third eyelid and eversion of tear gland – due to prominent eyes)

-- Hip dysplasia (malformation of the hip joint causing pain and disability): breed mean score 13.5 (parents should be lower)
+- Hip dysplasia: breed 5 year mean score 13 (parents should be lower)

-- Eye disease: Hereditary cataract (HC) (annual testing)
+- Eye disease: Hereditary cataract (early onset) (HC) (annual testing)

 DNA Tests Available

 DogWellNet and IPFD Harmonisation of Genetic Testing for Dogs (HGTD)

 - Hereditary Cataract (HC-HSF4)